Want the latest Car Deals before everyone else?

-Toco is an extended warranty company that claims to change how we protect our vehicles.
+Toco claims to change how we protect our vehicles.
 But do they hold up to this promise?

-Today, I share my honest opinion about Toco extended warranties.
+Today, we’ll share our honest opinion about Toco's extended warranties.

 Disclosure: I sometimes receive compensation from referrals to companies I mention, but that does not impact my opinions and helps keep this website going.
 And I only recommend providers that will genuinely benefit my readers.